sodazone/ocelloids-sdk/README.md

 Refer to the SDK documentation at [https://sodazone.github.io/ocelloids/](https://sodazone.github.io/ocelloids/).

-You can also explore some example applications in the [examples/](https://github.com/sodazone/ocelloids/tree/main/examples) folder in this repository.
+You can also explore some example applications in the [examples/](https://github.com/sodazone/ocelloids/tree/main/examples) folder.

 ### Example: Filtering Transfer Events